SeanMcP/seanmcp.com/src/articles/nodemon-for-deno.md

 image: /img/watch.min.jpg
 ---

+_Update: As of Deno v1.4, there is a built in watch mode that you can enable with the `--watch` flag.
+[Read more about that here](https://deno.land/posts/v1.4#codedeno-run---watchcode)._

 Nodemon, or as I read it in my head _Nodémon!_, is a utility for restarting Node.js processes when the source changes.
 It's is the first dev dependency I add when working in Node, because it is so handy!

 Deno, the secure runtime for JavaScript and TypeScript, doesn't work with Nodemon.
 When I first started building with Deno, I was reminded just how annoying it is to stop and start your server whenever there is a change.